Your Body Knows Before You Do

 Ulrich’s 1991 paper has over 3,000 citations.
 Hartig’s study is among the most cited field studies in environmental psychology.
 The data is not new and not controversial.

 But mountain huts in ski resorts are built with tiled floors.
-Efficiency replaces comfort.
-Children sit in windowless classrooms, employees in air-conditioned open-plan offices, patients in hospitals without a view of trees.
+Efficiency replaces cosiness and science everywhere: children sit in windowless classrooms, employees in air-conditioned open-plan offices, patients in hospitals without a view of trees.

 Parents should ask themselves what rooms their children learn in.
 Employees should ask themselves why they are more exhausted after eight hours in an office than after eight hours outside.
 Business owners should calculate what productivity loss from bad rooms costs.
 Investors should calculate what sick days cost that better buildings could prevent.

-Your body knows before you do.
-Four to seven minutes.
-The data exists and is being ignored.
+Your body knows before you consciously notice.
+Four to seven minutes earlier to be precise.
+The data is quite precise but it is neither read nor applied.